Halvani/alphabetic/README.md

 <a name="Design_Considerations"></a>
-## Design considerations / limitations
+## Design Considerations / Limitations
-Once delving deeper into the world of [writing systems](https://en.wikipedia.org/wiki/List_of_writing_systems), one is overwhelmed by the numerous difficulties that arise when organizing the various alphabets, syllabaries and logographies.
+Once delving deeper into the world of [writing systems](https://en.wikipedia.org/wiki/List_of_writing_systems), one is overwhelmed by the numerous difficulties that arise when organizing the various script types.
 This is particularly difficult when it comes to non-Latin scripts with their many variabilities and forms.
-Therefore, various design considerations were made to make "Alphabetic" as simple and usable as possible.
+Therefore, various design considerations were made to make Alphabetic as simple and usable as possible.

 - For languages that exhibit several variants of alphabets, the **more modern** or the **most frequently** encountered form was used.
 References to sources such as Omniglot, Wikipedia and Britannica were used for this purpose.

-- For Arbaic scripts where the character form depends on its position, the so-called [isolated forms](https://www.arabacademy.com/the-different-forms-of-arabic-letters-and-how-they-come-together/) were used.
+- For Arabic scripts where the character form depends on its position, the so-called [isolated forms](https://www.arabacademy.com/the-different-forms-of-arabic-letters-and-how-they-come-together/) were used.

 - Multigraphs are considered as part of the scripts.
 However, if desired they can be [suppressed](#Usage).
 The same applies to [diacritical marks](https://en.wikipedia.org/wiki/Diacritic) (e.g., acute, breve, cédille, gravis, etc.).

-- In case of abugida-based scripts [dependent vowels](https://en.wikipedia.org/wiki/Khmer_script#Dependent_vowels) are not considered as part of the script for complexity resaons.

-- The function ```is_abjad``` is **not** fully functional.
-The reason for this is that there is currently (at least according to our best knowledge) no suitable Python-based grapheme splitter that can be applied to arbitrary script types in which vowels and consonants are blended together.
+- The function ```is_abugida``` is **not** fully functional because not all vowel forms are integrated yet.

 - For so-called [non-bicameral](https://www.liquidbubble.co.uk/blog/the-comprehensive-guide-to-typography-jargon-for-designers/) languages such as *Hebrew* or *Arabic*, where there is **no distinction between upper and lower case**, the respective filter ``` letter_case=``` argument is ignored and the entire alphabet is returned instead: